 However, in any case, the energy recovered in this way will always be a lot less than the used one, because the breaks are still going to get hot and in doing so, they dissipate energy.

-Regenerative driving is majorly considered a form of self-charging.
+Regenerative driving is majorly considered a form of self-charging and is currently used by hybrid cars (learn the differences between hybrid vs electric cars).
 However, while it may count as a form of self-charging, it is not effective enough to charge an electric car fully.
 After all, the unique form of breaking only captures a small amount of energy, which is not enough to allow the electric vehicle to recharge itself fully.

 2. Solar Panels